bootlin/openwrt-feed-st/README.md

 1. Insert the microSD card
    - STM32MP157: connector CN15
    - STM32MP135: connector CN3
+   - STM32MP257: connector CN1

-2. Plug a micro-USB cable and run your serial communication program on /dev/ttyACM0.
+2. Plug a micro-USB cable or USB-C for `STM32MP257` and run your serial communication program on /dev/ttyACM0
    - STM32MP157: connector CN11
    - STM32MP135: connector CN10
+   - STM32MP257: connector CN21

 3. Configure the SW1 switch to boot on SD card
    - STM32MP157: BOOT0 and BOOT2 to ON
    - STM32MP135: BOOT0 to ON, BOOT1 to OFF, BOOT2 to ON
+   - STM32MP257: BOOT0 to ON, BOOT1 and BOOT2 and BOOT3 to OFF

-4. Plug a USB-C cable to power-up the board
+4. Plug a USB-C cable or Barrel cable for `STM32MP257` to power-up the board.
    - STM32MP157: connector CN6
    - STM32MP135: connector CN12
+   - STM32MP257: connector CN20

 5. The system will start, with the console on UART.
 The default user is root with no password.
 The login is automatic.

+Note that `STM32MP257` can be powered using the USB-C (CN21) if the jumper JP4 is set to the positioin [2-3].

 ```
 BusyBox v1.36.1 (2024-02-14 15:44:53 UTC) built-in shell (ash)